Mitogen-activated protein kinase kinase

 The activators of p38 (MKK3 and MKK6), JNK (MKK4 and MKK7), and ERK (MEK1 and MEK2) define independent MAP kinase signal transduction pathways.
 The acronym MEK derives from MAPK/ERK Kinase.

 Role in melanoma

 MEK is a member of the MAPK signaling cascade that is activated in melanoma.
 When MEK is inhibited, cell proliferation is blocked and apoptosis (controlled cell death) is induced.

+As a drug target

+A number of MEK inhibitors (particularly dual MEK1/MEK2 inhibitors) have been developed to treat various types of cancers.